koaning/brent/readme.md

 pip install brent
 ```

-First we need to have a dataset and create a graph from it.
+Next we need to have a dataset and create a graph from it.
 The code below demonstrates how to do this.

 ```python